 In addition, I hoped to develop an advanced assembly language course based on a DSP chip.
 Refer to DSP for CS Students.

-At present I am working on the above book on ARM Assembler Programming based on the Raspberry Pi computer and am preparing for a new project.
+At present I have finished the above book on ARM Assembler Programming based on the Raspberry Pi computer and am preparing for a new project.

 Since 1953, when I first